gteufelberger/Tanzquotient-Playlist-Printer/src/main.typ

     [Duration],
     [Title],
     [Artist],
     [Dance#footnote[The dances mentioned here are just a suggestion.
-Feel free to add your own style!]], ..results.map(
+Feel free to add your own style! 💃🕺]], ..results.map(
       v => (
         [#v.at("Start Time")],